LHS-Beane/universityphysics/docs/week1/index.md

 ]
 7x→[L]

-These cannot be added → INVALID
+These units cannot be added.
+➡️ Invalid equation

-1.3 Unit Conversions
+1.4 Unit Conversions

 Use the factor-label method.

-Example

-Convert 60 mph to m/s:
+Example: Convert 60 mph to m/s
 60
- mi/hr
+mi
+hr
 ⋅
 1609
  m